A top of page original.jpg

 Information sharing

-• No information about your child is shared without consulting you unless it puts a child at risk.
+• No information about your child is shared without consulting you unless it puts a child at risk to not do so.

-• Policies are available on our website for parents to view, we also keep a paper copy in setting.
+• Policies are available on our website for parents to view.

 • Regular surveys are sent out to gain parent feedback on preschool and aspects within it, responses are then fed back via email to parents including action taken as a result if appropriate.